NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     authoritative name servers.
 Clients in the partner DNS zone also change their DNS records frequently.
-You want to enable clients in your organizational network to be able to quickly resolve addresses in the partner’s DNS zone without worrying that your own DNS server is hosting stale DNS records.
+You want to enable clients in your organizational network to be able to quickly resolve addresses in the partner's DNS zone without worrying that your own DNS server is hosting stale DNS records.
 Which of the following should you create on your local DNS server to accomplish this goal?
 (Choose all that apply.)